DIKU-EDU/uldp16/material/unix-like-data-processing.md

 You can then type away at the keyboard, and hit the Enter key to "enter" the command.
-The CLI responds by trying to understand your command, and if the command makes sense, it executes it.
+The CLI responds by trying to understand your command, and if the command makes sense, by executing it.
 This execution may, or may not have a directly observable effect.
 If the execution terminates, you will be presented with another prompt, prompting for the next command.